Underrated State Parks That Are in Your Backyard

 One of the very few natural lakes in Texas, Caddo Lake is the heart of the state park that bears its name.

-The park is near the border with Louisiana, so you can expect wetlands and bayous as well as resident alligators.
-Yes, this means you probably won’t do much swimming here, but you’re definitely welcome to kayak, canoe or fish around the lake.
+The protected land is near the border with Louisiana, so you can expect wetlands and bayous as well as resident alligators.
+Yes, this means you probably won’t do much swimming on the lake, but you’re definitely welcome to kayak, canoe or fish.
 No matter what activity you choose, you'll spend most of your time gawking at the majestic cypress trees.

-This is a side of Texas many people simply don’t get to see.
+This is a side of Texas many people don’t get to see.

 Best Thing to Do in Caddo Lake